ying-li-python/citation-generator/README.md

 You will be asked to enter search terms used to search articles.

 ## Results
-You should see the first five articles that are written in MLA format.
+You should see the first five articles showing its unique PubMed ID and citation written in MLA format.

-These are results for "drosophila circadian clock" (my research focus) as an example:
+Results for "drosophila circadian clock" (my research focus) as an example:

 <img src="https://raw.githubusercontent.com/ying-li-python/pubmed-search-api/master/Images/results.png">